 All Oculus Quest developers MUST PASS the concept review prior to gaining publishing access to the Quest Store and additional resources.
 Submit a concept document for review as early in your Quest application development cycle as possible.
 For additional information and context, please see Submitting Your App to the Oculus Quest Store.

-Note: You are viewing the Native version of this topic.
+Note: You are viewing the Unreal version of this topic.
 To view this topic for Unity development, see Get Started with Platform Solutions (Unity).
-To view this topic for Unreal development, see Get Started with Platform Solutions (Unreal).
+To view this topic for native development, see Get Started with Platform Solutions (Native).

 This topic provides the integration process for using Oculus platform solutions, how to configure your development environment, and how to implement the required components to use platform features.